 Further below in the guide, we look at some of the more common causes in slightly more detail.

-In 2016/2017, according to statistics provided by the Health and Safety Executive (HSE), 609,000 workers reported suffering a non-fatal injury whilst at work.
-Just over 30% of those injured, were absence from work for more than seven days.
 Often foot injuries restrict and even cease mobility making it either very difficult or impossible to carry out a variety of different tasks and activities.
 Therefore suffering a foot injury can potentially have huge implications on lifestyle and work life.
+In these cases, victims may seek foot injury compensation by making a claim.

 The foot actually has a fairly complex structure as it is made up of a combination of bones, tendons, and ligaments, therefore suffering a foot injury could result in a number of different problems with the foot that will also differ in severity and the impact it has on the victim.
-When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity as the amount of compensation which can be paid will largely depend on this.
+When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity.
+This is due to the fact that the amount of compensation owed to the claimant will largely depend on the severity of their injury.

 Due to the complexity of the foot, there are a number of different types of injuries that may occur following an accident.
 The most common are: